ecomp-shONgit/styloAH/README.md

 ![ScreenShot](man/rstudio.png)

 ## Version
 We use the version count of the original stylo and add a fourth number, which count the AHE releases.
 The first release was the prove of concept.
 The second was the normalzation intergation, the third is the release of new features.
+This is Version 0.7.4.3.

 ## Usage: Normalization